wp-plugins/video-codes/readme.txt

 </ul>
 You can change the width and height easily with 'w' and 'h' parametre.<br />
 For example: [vcyt id=VIDEO_ID w=640 h=385]
+Other standered parameters supported by provider also work.

 Have further question?
 Let me know.

 ==Changelog==
+Date: 05-01-2013
+Released Version: 1.2.3
+Release Note: Added some Vimeo support.

 Date: 20-12-2012
 Released Version: 1.2.2
 Release Note: Edited the docs as suggested here: http://wordpress.org/support/topic/please-include-usage-instructions-in-the-description